 Recommended previous knowledge

-To qualify for the exam two field reports must be submitted (halfway and at the completion of the fieldwork) and on which you will receive feedback.
+- A draft of the two field reports.
+The drafts must be sent to your supervisor before the submission (halfway and at the completion of the fieldwork) and on which you will receive feedback.

-Evaluation of the field reports, halfway and at the completion of the fieldwork.
+The exam is a portfolio consisting of the two field reports (one halfway and one at the completion of the fieldwork).

 Use of sources and citation

 You may write your examination paper in Norwegian, Swedish, Danish or English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.